Saturday, April 29, 2017

 *The New Testament describes the ceremony of baptism as being a "burial" into water (Mark 1:5; 9-10; John 3:23; Romans 6:3-5).

 *The Greek word for baptism (i.e. "baptismo") literally means immersion.
-There are separate words in the Greek language for sprinkling, pouring, and immersion.
+There are separate words in Koine Greek for sprinkling, pouring, and immersion.
 But only the Greek word for immersion is used for baptism in the New Testament.

 *This does not mean that there are no situations in which baptism by sprinkling water is acceptable.
 Nor is it being suggested that people who were baptized in ways other than immersion in water have to get re-baptized or that their baptism is invalid.